 You’ll find that most of Chile’s population is concentrated in and around the capital city of Santiago.
 From here, beaches aren’t too far away and you’ve got a good central location from anything you’d want to visit or see.

 Life in Santiago would offer options for activities like dining, bars and nightclubs, as well as gyms, shopping and outdoor markets.
 There are also skiing opportunities in the mountains just outside of the city, and a canyon, Cajon de Maipo, for those who prefer hiking, biking and camping.

 For those who would prefer to live near the beach, cities like Valparaiso, La Serena or Antofagasta can offer many of the same city advantages, but with more opportunity for beach activities like scuba diving, surfing, parasailing, fishing and boating.

 Country life offers a more relaxed lifestyle with a small-town feel.
 The central valley of Chile has a Mediterranean climate, mild all year round, and life is slower and quieter there.
 For those who wish to retire in Chile and live in the countryside, it’s better to work remote, since jobs can be difficult to find outside of the cities.

 Retire in Chile

 Chile’s retirement visa requires proof of sufficient income, which can be earned in the form of a pension, savings account, social security, a stock portfolio or property ownership in Chile.
 This country doesn’t let you know ahead of time what amount of income will prove sufficient for this visa because it is based on where you will choose to live.
 You’ll have to do some extra research based on your city of choice to find out the right number for your own circumstances.
-A great place to start is to check out some of the most popular expat destinations and neighborhoods in Chile.
+A great place to start is to check out some of the most popular expat destinations and neighbourhoods in Chile.